Welcome to today's edition of the Rush 24-7 podcast.

 One thing I noticed was the one illegal alien that they dealt with personally in the show.

-Yeah, and then at the end, I'm told I didn't see it, but at the end of the uh program after the DA, who's kind of the Republican figure, was uh talking about having to to return this woman and then not allowing her to stay, even though she was married and had a kid and all that heart-wrenching stuff.
+Yeah, and then at the end, I'm told I didn't see it, but at the end of the program, after the DA, who's kind of the Republican figure, was talking about having to return this woman and then not allowing her to stay even though she was married and had a kid and all that heart-wrenching stuff.

-Yeah, and he's talking about the necessity of them the going back, and then he's served coffee by an obvious uh stereotypically uh Mexican-looking guy.
+And then he's served coffee by an obvious stereotypically Mexican-looking guy.

 Exactly.